Home » Doctrinal Study Guide, Inductive Studies, Small Group Studies

 • Unitarianism: It only focuses on the unity.
 According to this view, Jesus Christ and the Holy Spirit are placed in the lower categories (less divine) than God the father.

-• Both of these views undermines the biblical doctrine of Trinity.
+• Both of these views undermines the doctrine of Trinity according to the Bible.

 doctrine of trinity